Home

 Considerations

-In dealing with paint and varnish finishes, you may experience a problem if the finish is oil-based.
+In dealing with these old finishes, you may experience a problem if the finish is oil-based.
 Since most decorative painters use acrylics… well let’s just say that acrylic paints don’t play well with oils, if they’re placed on top.

 Here’s a really good way to test for oil-based paints.
 Take a cotton swab dipped in rubbing alcohol and rub it on the surface.
 If some of the old paint comes off on the swab, then it’s likely acrylic.

 And seriously, when in doubt, just apply a coat of primer.
 It’s good insurance.
-The fact that the paint and varnish is old increases the chances that it's oil-based.
+The fact that the finish is old increases the chances that it's oil-based.

 When you are faced with multiple layers of paint and varnish, you may need to strip the piece entirely.
 How motivated are you to paint on it?
 It’s a judgment call only you can make.